Lower Middle Fork American River Rafting Rafting for Young Families & First Timers

 In terms of wildlife, the Lower Middle Fork and entire American River is a haven for a diverse array of species, contributing to the region’s ecological significance.
 The river supports populations of Chinook salmon and steelhead trout, which undertake remarkable migrations up the river for spawning.
 This annual journey is not only a spectacle for observers but also a critical component of the river’s ecosystem.
 Riparian habitats along the banks provide a home for various bird species, while the surrounding forests offer shelter to mammals such as deer and black bears.
 Conservation efforts in recent years have focused on preserving and restoring these habitats to ensure the continued health and diversity of the wildlife that calls the American River home.

-QUESTIONS ABOUT THELower Middle Fork American River
+Lower Middle Fork American River Rafting Frequently Asked Questions

 Where should I stay?